Exclusive photo tour/workshop with Alaska photographer Jeff Schultz SOLD OUT -- Please contact us to be put on waiting list.

 - Graduated Neutral Density Filters:

-Jeff carries a 2 and a 3 stop “soft” and "hard" Galen Rowell graduated filters by Singh-Ray.
-Get a 10% discount on your purchase of any Singh-Ray filters using this discount code: Schultz10 at this address: http://www.singh-ray.com/
+Jeff carries a 2 and a 3 stop “soft” and "hard" Galen Rowell graduated filters by Singh-Ray and also from Breakthrough.
+Ask Jeff for a discount code to purchase these in advance if you like.

 - Flash and off-camera cord